 - Broken and dead branches: a clean cut will help the tree heal.

 Low branches: eliminate branches that are low and are vulnerable to damage (i.e. by an effect).
 You can likewise eliminate low branches for aesthetic purposes.

 Keep soil healthy.

-There are two ways you can make sure that the soil around your tree is rich in nutrients.
+There are two ways you can make sure that the soil around your tree is abundant in nutrients.

-Usage mulch.
+- Use mulch.
 Spread a layer of mulch around your tree, about 2 to 4 inches thick.
-The mulch does not have to touch the trunk.
+The mulch does not need to touch the trunk.

 - Plant lawn or some type of ground cover.
 Dead plant product will decay in the ground and enhance the soil.
 Make certain your plants can thrive in the shade and that their roots don’t take on the tree.

 Finglas (; Irish: Fionnghlas, meaning “clear streamlet”) is a northwestern outer suburb of Dublin, Ireland.
 It lies close to Junction 5 of the M50 motorway, and the N2 road.
 Nearby suburbs include Glasnevin and Ballymun; Dublin Airport is 7 km to the north.
 Finglas lies mainly in the postal district of Dublin 11.